 In the past vitamin D was mainly discussed in relation to bone health as this nutrient helps prevent calcium loss from bone.
 However a substantial amount of newer research reveals this sunshine vitamin has much broader roles within the body.
-The emerging research evens tells us there’s a critical link between vitamin D and thyroid health.
+The emerging research also tells us there’s a critical vitamin D – thyroid health link we need to know about.

-Studies show a deficiency puts individuals at risk of developing autoimmune thyroid diseases such as Hashimoto’s thyroiditis, and Graves disease.
+Studies show lower vitamin D status is observed in individuals with hypothyroidism, and autoimmune thyroid diseases such as Hashimoto’s thyroiditis, and Graves disease.

-In addition, a low level of circulating vitamin D is associated with an increased thyroid cancer risk.
+In addition, low vitamin D is associated with an increased thyroid cancer risk.

 D3 Is The Active Form of Vitamin D You Need To Know About